Thanks for stopping by Silver Fox Farm Alpacas.

 _____________________________________________

 About the farm.
-The farm is home to twenty alpacas, eight cats, one llama and a Great Pyrenees livestock harassing dog.
+The farm is home to twenty alpacas, eight cats, and a Great Pyrenees livestock harassing dog.
 We do allow visitors.
 The farm is open for visitors without an appointment during alpaca farm days the last weekend in September. ( More about that later)

 Other times tours can be arranged by appointment on weekends only.